tensorflow/swift/docs/DesignOverview.md

 }
 ```

 In addition to making the operator differentiable, the compiler needs to know how to combine two derivatives for "fanouts" in the forward pass (usually a `+` by the sum and product rule, but sometimes also broadcasting) and how to create a zero gradient.
-Types can specify custom behavior by implementing a conformance to the `RealVectorRepresentable` protocol, and we’ve made all `FloatingPoint` types conform. `Tensor` also conforms when its scalar type is `FloatingPoint`.
-With this foundation, the user can request the gradient of any function over `RealVectorRepresentable` types so long as the functions called along the data flow are differentiable.
+Types can specify custom behavior by implementing a conformance to the `VectorNumeric` protocol, and we’ve made all `FloatingPoint` types conform. `Tensor` also conforms when its scalar type is `FloatingPoint`.
+With this foundation, the user can request the gradient of any function over `VectorNumeric` types so long as the functions called along the data flow are differentiable.
 When any operation along the data flow is not differentiable, e.g. a call to a non-differentiable function or an assignment to a global variable, the compiler will produce a compile-time error and point to the location of the relevant problem.

-We provide two differential operators for requesting the gradient of a function: `#gradient(of:)` and `#valueAndGradient(of:)`.
+We provide two differential operators for requesting the gradient of a function: `#gradient()` and `#valueAndGradient()`.
 The former takes a function and returns another function that computes the gradient of the original function.
 The latter takes a function and returns another function that computes both the result and the gradient of the original function.
 An optional variadic argument `wrt:` specifies the indices of parameters (of `self`) to differentiate with respect to.
 The following example demonstrates how to request the gradient of a differentiable function with respect to certain arguments.

 ```swift
 func cube<T : FloatingPoint>(_ x: T, _ str: String) -> T {